-Curtis has worked at IPSI for the past four years as a media coordinator and has had the opportunity to work on several state-wide projects including OnTRACK for College Readiness, Texas Literacy Initiative, the Texas State Literacy Plan online course, OnTRACK for College Readiness, and Project Share Texas.
+Curtis has worked at IPSI for the past five years as a media coordinator and has had the opportunity to work on several state-wide projects including OnTRACK for College Readiness, Texas Literacy Initiative, the Texas State Literacy Plan online courseand the Texas Gateway for Online Resources by the TEA.

-When not on the web, you could probably find Curtis painting, producing music, or riding his mountain bike.
+Offline you will most likely find Curtis painting, producing music, or riding his mountain bike.